diffblue/gitlab/doc/user/group/import/index.md

 [disable the feature flag](../../../administration/feature_flags.md) named `bulk_import`.
 On GitLab.com, this feature is available.

-You can migrate your existing top-level groups to any of the following:
+Users with the Owner role on a top-level group can migrate it to:

 - Another top-level group.
 - The subgroup of any existing top-level group.